-The increase in the value of the property is calculated by taking the catastral value of the property at the time of selling (this is a value stated on the Rates bill issued by the local Town Hall).
+The increase in the value of the land is calculated by taking the catastral value of the property at the time of selling (this is a value stated on the Rates bill issued by the local Town Hall).
 You then multiply this by the annual rate that has been set by the local municipal council, taking into account the number of years you have had the property.
 Therefore, the factor that most affects the value of the Plusvalia is the number of years that you have owned the property.
-You will always pay an expensive plusvalia when you have owned a property for many years, while if you sell your property only 2 or 3 years after buying it, you will pay very little or nothing at all if you sell within 12 months after the purchase.

 Capital Gains Tax (CGT).
 This tax is collected by the National Tax Office (Agencia Tributaria).
-Unlike the plusvalia, this tax is fairer because it is based on the actual profit obtained.
-Currently, Non Residents in Spain (but residents in EU countries) have to pay 19% on the profit.
-However, it is important to know that even if you are making no profit at all, due to you being a Non Resident, the buyer of your property will be obliged to retain 3% of the sale price on account of your possible tax liability.
-Of course, if you have no tax liability at all because you are losing money with the sale, or your liability is less than the 3% retained, you will be entitled to a total or partial tax rebate, depending on the case.
+Unlike the Plusvalia, this tax is fairer because it is based exclusively on the actual profit obtained.
+Currently, Non Residents in Spain have to pay a 19% flat rate on the profit obtained (in this case we can deduct both purchase and sale costs).
+However, it is important to know that even if you are making no profit at all, due to you being a Non Resident, the buyer of your property will always be obliged to retain 3% of the sale price, and pay that amount to the Tax Office on account of your possible tax liability.
+Of course, if you have no tax liability at all because you are losing money with the sale, or your liability is less than the 3% retained, later on, you will be entitled to a total or partial tax rebate, depending on the case.
 Please note that: 1) The Tax Office will take between 6 to 10 months to pay the refund, and 2) Before paying the refund, the Tax Office will check that you have been paying your Non Resident Income Tax